Spiced Apple Filling

-- On a lightly-floured work surface, roll the cold pastry to an even 1/4” thickness.
+- On a lightly-floured work surface, roll the cold pastry thinly (1/4”) and evenly.

-- With a 4” (10 cm) round cookie cutter, cut out 16 circles of pastry and lightly brush each round with the egg wash.
+- With a 4” round pastry cutter, cut out 16 circles of pastry and lightly brush each round with the egg wash.
 Gather the scraps and re-roll the pastry as needed.

 TIP: A cooking apple such as Granny Smith is a great choice for this recipe.

 TIP: Apples like the cold.
 It is best to store them in a perforated plastic bag in the refrigerator crisper separate from other fruits and vegetables.

 Spiced Apple Empanadas Deep-Fried

 This is a mashup of two favourite traditional recipes.
 We’ve taken an empanada which is traditionally a small handheld fried savoury turnover and filled the pastry with apple pie filling instead!
 The dough works great either baked or deepfried.
 For the baked version.

 - 22.2 g